NVIDIA-RTX/RTXNTC/docs/CommandLineTool.md

 `--loadManifest <file>` | Load images described by a [manifest file](Manifest.md) into a texture set.
 `--loadCompressed <file>` | Load a compressed texture set from a file.
 `-i <path>`, `--saveImages <path>` | Save all images from the texture set into a directory.
 See also `--imageFormat` and `--bcFormat`.
+`--saveManifest <file>` | Save the final manifest into a JSON file.
+Useful to generate a template manifest from a directory to edit it later.
 `--saveMips` | Save all mip levels with the images when processing `--saveImages`.
 Also affects DDS files produced for BCn textures.
 `-o`, `--saveCompressed <file>` | Save the compressed texture set into a file.
 `-g`, `--generateMips` | Generate all mip levels (1 and above) for the texture set from mip 0.